What Is Positive Parenting And How Does It Work?

-For children to grow into confident and secure adults, parents need to show their kids the way and eventually encourage them to venture off into the world to learn on their own.
+For children to grow into confident and secure adults, parents need to show their kids the way and eventually encourage them to venture off into the world to learn independently.
 From childhood to adulthood, the parent-child relationship is an important one which is why parents should make sure their kids know that they are loved unconditionally.

 Some parents put so much pressure on their kids to do good in school, follow the rules, or live up to certain expectations.
-Over time, kids can start to think that their parents' love and acceptance is dependent on those things.
+Over time, kids can start to think that their parent's love and acceptance are dependent on those things.
 As a positive parent, it's important to let your children know that you will always be there for them.
 Through good and bad, success and failure, your kids should know that they are loved.

 Examples Of Parenting Positively In Action

 The commitments you make as a positive parent involve being empathetic and taking on the role of providing guidance instead of punishment.
 Positive parents need to improve their self-awareness to control their emotions.
 This is because they know that how they treat their children now directly impacts how their children see and feel about themselves as they get older.

-To give you an idea of how the principles of positive parenting can be applied to your daily life, here are some examples of positive parenting in action:
+To give you an idea of how the principles of parenting positively can be applied to your daily life, here are some examples of parenting positively in action:

 - Getting down on your kid's level when you talk to them, holding their hands, and waiting for eye contact, so you know they're listening.

 - Thinking about their needs when they act up: are they hungry, tired, or bored?